Ford exec told police about his actions that led to domestic violence charges, report says

 Contact Phoebe Wall Howard: 313-618-1034 or phoward@freepress.com.
 Follow her on Twitter @phoebesaid

-This article originally appeared on Detroit Free Press: Ford exec in domestic assault case told cops what he did, report says
+This article originally appeared on Detroit Free Press: What Ford exec in domestic assault case told cops